brian14708/wh-briefings/speeches-remarks/2021-06/2021-06-15-excerpts-from-remarks-as-prepared-for-delivery-by-vice-president-harris-to-the-brussels-forum.md

 modified_time: 2021-06-16 17:55:08-04:00
 permalink: https://www.whitehouse.gov/briefing-room/speeches-remarks/2021/06/15/excerpts-from-remarks-as-prepared-for-delivery-by-vice-president-harris-to-the-brussels-forum/
 published_time: 2021-06-15 17:51:00-04:00
-title: Excerpts from Remarks as Prepared for Delivery by Vice President Harris to the Brussels Forum
+title: "Excerpts from Remarks as Prepared for Delivery by Vice President Harris to\
+  \ the Brussels\_Forum"
 ---

 The truth is we face many shared challenges: The pandemic and the